Logo

 • A personality test helps recruiters identify cultural and role-fit candidates who can adapt to the work environment easily and follow the company’s code of conduct judiciously.

-• The use and advantage of personality inventories are also that they help recruiters identify candidates who have dark personality traits, such as temperament, impulsiveness, insensitivity and self-obsession that can hamper the work culture and employee safety.
+• Personality assessments also help recruiters recognize candidates with dark personality traits, such as temperament, impulsiveness, insensitivity and self-obsession.

-• Personality assessments are important from the perspective of high-potential identification, leadership development, promotions, etc.
+• Personality assessments are essential from the perspective of high-potential identification, leadership development, promotions, etc.

 FAQs